ActuallyJacob/thereaper-OLD-/README.md

-# TheReaper Commands, To-Do & Updates.
+# TheReaper Bot
 **Made for the Reaper Clan on Destiny 2.**
-*Commands are exlusive to a single server, and not intended for use on other servers.*
+*Commands may be buggy on servers other than the Official Reaper Clan server*

 **Command List:**